TheGigaMaster/Personal-BL3-mods/Varkid Mod/README.md

 #

 I'm pretty sure once we get the new raid boss, the part of "superbadass -> raid" will become active, but we'll see.

+#

+Future idea - increase all spawns to make ultimate badass 75%+ and "Raid" 50%.
+Daddy has the belt in hand.
+And he is not taking no for an answer.

+#

+Future idea - normal enemies can jump into pods and evolve.
+IE a tink can jump into a pod and evolve into a badass tink.
+Tink's have turrets, so idk how that would interact. that'd be a lot of work, but a lot of fun.
+Certain enemies wouldn't be able to evolve such as goliaths, bosses, mini-bosses, etc. imagine you're just running and gunning, then a normal enemies just upgrades.